 A sheet mask is an optional treatment step that forms a moisture trap on the skin.
 These gained popularity worldwide after being trendy skincare products in Korea.

 Sheet masks send vitamins, nutrients, brightening elements, and extra hydration deep within the skin.
 The mask force-feeds the skin with nutrition which now absorbs them more efficiently than by usually applying it by hand.

-If your skin is feeling dull or you need an extra something in your routine, try using a sheet mask after the skin softener.
+If your skin is dull or you need something extra in your routine, try using a sheet mask after the skin softener.
 It’s genuinely a pampering regime and very easy to do as well!

 Hence I prefer to let my skin work its natural metabolism out than to fatten it with excessive hydration and nutrition.